sferics/obs-processing/readme.md

 - can take several sources, seperated by spaces

 ##### -a/--approach $APPROACH
-You may use 5 different approaches to decode the files:
+You may use 5 different approaches to decode the BUFR files:
-- pd: Using pdbufr package officially provided by ECMWF (very slow because it uses pandas)
+- pd: Using [pdbufr package officially provided by ECMWF](#https://github.com/ecmwf/pdbufr) (very slow because it uses pandas).
-- pl: Using plbufr package forked from pdbufr by sferics (faster because it uses polars instead)
+- pl: Using [plbufr package forked from pdbufr by sferics](#https://github.com/sferics/plbufr) (faster because it uses polars instead).
-- gt: Also using plbufr bufr but instead of creating a dataframe it uses a generator (equally fast)
+- gt: Also using plbufr package, but instead of creating a dataframe, it uses a generator (should be equally fast.)
-- us: Fastest decoding method using bufr keys from ECCODES but lacking some observations like soil temperatures
+- us: Fastest decoding method using bufr keys from ECCODES, but lacking some observations like soil temperatures.
-- ex: Slower than "us" method but significantly faster than pdbufr/plbufr methods.
-Not guaranteed to work with all files and lacking some information from DWD Open Data files
+- ex: Slower than "us" method, but significantly faster than pdbufr/plbufr methods.
+Not guaranteed to work with all files and lacking some information from DWD Open Data files!
 ##### -f/--file $FILE\_PATH
 - process a single file, given by its file path
 ##### -F/--FILES $LIST\_OF\_FILES